radiomanV/TL866/README.md

 manipulating the firmware.
 Schematics and discussion of internal operations are also here.

-Here you can find a linux USB wrapper for TL866 and TL866II which make these programmers native software to work with Wine.
+Also here you can find a linux USB wrapper for TL866 and TL866II which make these programmers native software to work with Wine.
 The wrapper is located in wine folder.